Busing Frequently Asked Questions

 How much does busing cost?

-For the 2025-26 school year, busing fees at HCA are $1080 per year for each student.
-Because we collect 25% ($270) at the time of registration, the remaining amount ($810) can be paid $90/month or based on arrangements made with the finance team when registering.
+For future yearss, we will we collect 25% ($270) at the time of registration, the remaining amount ($810) can be paid $90/month or based on arrangements made with the finance team when registering.

-This amount reflects a significant saving over actual costs thanks to a provincial grant for busing in addition to a small portion of budgeted funds designated by the Society that are generated from the HCA rental revenues.
+Note: This amount reflects a significant saving over actual costs thanks to a provincial grant for busing in addition to a small portion of budgeted funds designated by the Society that are generated from the HCA rental revenues.

 Why is the cost the same for everyone regardless of full time need/use?